-Of course, it’s advisable that you treat carrots as a supplement to your dog’s meals, rather than a base meal outright.
+Of course, you should treat carrots as a supplement to your dog’s meals, rather than a base meal outright.

 Thanks to how solid carrots are, and how fun they are to chew, carrots are good for dogs’ teeth – another thing to consider when introducing them to their diet.

-A good crunchy carrot will help your dog clean their own teeth without realising it, and break down plaque build up.
+A good crunchy carrot will help your dog clean their teeth without realizing it, and break down plaque build-up.

-This makes carrots a popular choice for those dog owners who otherwise struggle helping their dogs clean their teeth – some pooches get pretty antsy if you try and poke around their mouths, after all.
+This makes carrots a popular choice for those dog owners who otherwise struggle to help their dogs clean their teeth – some pooches get pretty antsy if you try and poke around their mouths, after all.

 Of course, when feeding carrots to your dog for the first time, it’s best to approach it in the same way you would when introducing any new kind of food to your pet.